“Everyone thinks they can create new products, but in actual fact few people do,” my first manager wisely informed me about new product development.

 Bill’s product was shot down every time: there simply wasn’t a fit.

 You may need to refine your product idea.
 You may need to do more business analysis and market research.
-You may need to do more idea generation or another prototype.
+You may need to do more idea generation, hone your process for idea management, or build another prototype.

 In 75% of organizations, you will then proceed to a full-blown business case in which you will describe everything above but in far more detail.
 You’ll also need to answer any open questions.